FaithCARE (Communities Affirming Restorative Experiences)

 One of the mysteries of faith is that some of the most difficult, painful and damaging conflicts between people take place in church settings.
 Likely many of us know of congregation-based disputes that have left people hurt and embittered – perhaps even questioning their faith.

-Since 2007, our multi-denominational team of veteran Restorative Practice facilitators has collaborated with a dozen churches around Ontario from a variety of denominations.
+Since 2007, our multi-denominational team of veteran Restorative Practice facilitators has collaborated with over 30 churches around Ontario from a variety of denominations.
 Issues have ranged from low intensity to very high intensity conflict.
 Congregations have told us “we would not have been able to move from our pain and conflict to where we are now without the support of FaithCARE.”
 We have also walked alongside other churches as they live out their desire to become restorative culture congregations, where all relationships are done in a restorative way.

 Everyone has a voice, and the process is always invitational.